opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_data_usage.rst

   - Label of the selected dataset
   - Dataset ID: technical identifier of the selected dataset
-  - Metrics: number of downloads, API calls and reuses (if any) for the selected dataset
+  - Metrics: number of downloads, API calls, and reuses (if any) for the selected dataset
   - Popularity Score: popularity score of the selected dataset, computed with the metrics displayed above

 To display the popularity score information of a dataset:

 1. In any of the charts, click a bar (representing a dataset).
-2. Check the right part of the Popularity section: the information of the selected dataset are automatically displayed.
+2. Check the right part of the Popularity section: the information of the selected dataset is automatically displayed.

 .. admonition:: Note
    :class: note